What is a Smart Downlight?

 A hub acts as a gateway, communicating between your smartphone and smart devices like switches, power sockets and smart lighting products.
 A hub still requires a Wi-Fi network to operate on.

-TCP Smart switches don’t require an additional hub.
+Some brands don’t require an additional hub.
 The App on your smartphone communicates directly with the device.
-Hubs cost around £100, although once you’ve got 1 you can use it on around 80 lights or devices throughout your property.
+Hubs vary in price, ranging from £30 to £130, although once you’ve got one you can use it to control around eighty lights or devices throughout your property.